 - primary forest

-In addition to the intensive transect and plot searches we are using pitfall traps to study ground dwelling reptiles and amphibians.
-Most surveys happen during the day however we carry out weekly night walks surveying for nocturnal species using the same methods.
+In addition to the intensive transect and plot searches, we are using pitfall traps to study ground-dwelling reptiles and amphibians.
+Most surveys happen during the day; however, we carry out weekly night walks surveying for nocturnal species using the same methods.

-Our main surveying sites are located on Nosy Komba which is a volcanic island.
-There are no roads and the paths through the forest are not always well trodden, they can be steep, rocky and sometimes muddy depending on the season.
-A good level of physical fitness is required to reach the survey sites which involve climbing over rocks and up steep mountain trails.
+Our main surveying sites are located on Nosy Komba, which is a volcanic island.
+There are no roads, and the paths through the forest are not always well trodden; they can be steep, rocky, and sometimes muddy depending on the season.
+A good level of physical fitness is required to reach the survey sites, which involve climbing over rocks and up steep mountain trails.